Program Information, Eligibility, and Enrollment

 Are there any penalties for unenrolling?

-If you unenroll any time before the 5-year commitment has expired, you will lose the 10-year extended warranty and be bumped down to a 5-year extended warranty.
+If you unenroll any time before the 5-year commitment has expired, you will lose the warranty extension and you will be bumped back down to your previous warranty level.

 As a new service we’re providing to our Texas customers, we may send you a survey over email to understand your reason for unenrollment.
 Although not required, we appreciate any feedback you can provide.
 By understanding your experiences in the program, we can further improve what we offer to you and other customers in the future.